-Last Updated on October 2, 2021 by Soumya
+Last Updated on June 4, 2024 by Soumya

 Savannah is a beautiful coastal town in the southern US state of Georgia.
 It was one of the first southern cities I ever visited in the US.
-And, I was thoroughly impressed.
-Neatly laid out public squares, a famous photogenic water fountain, and a picturesque avenue covered with moss-laden oaks.
+And I was thoroughly impressed.
+Neatly laid-out public squares, a famous photogenic water fountain, and a picturesque avenue covered with moss-laden oaks.
 Well.
 Savannah in Georgia was beautiful.

-13 Incredible Facts about Savannah to know before you go!
+13 Incredible Facts about Savannah to Know Before You Go!

 I had also heard that Savannah was home to Juliette Gordon Low, the founder of American Girl Scouts.